nus-cs2103-AY2021S1/ip/docs/README.md

 Format: `retrieve <dd/MM/yyyy>`

-* Retrieves all deadlines and events that have the same date as the date specified by user.
+* Retrieves all deadlines and events that have the same date as specified by user.

 Example of usage: